joaoalcdev/covid-data-tracker/README.md

 ## ⌛️ Times destined for D3 Code Challenge:

-- Total hours since the first folder was created ≅ 34 hours, 20 minutes.
+- Total hours since the first folder was created ≅ 35 hours, 0 minutes.
-- Total hours worked on the project ≅ 25 hours.
+- Total hours worked on the project ≅ 25 hours, 0 minutes.
 - Total hours worked directly ≅ 8 hours, 20 minutes with intervals of two to three hours.

 ## 🔨 Architecture and Infrastructure for the Project: